iturdikulov/notes/img/GTD_workflow.excalidraw.md

 no ^J0BItuVM

-Ready to work on it ^bLwm7uSU
+Ready to work on it in near time ^bLwm7uSU

 next actions
 or